GENI-NSF/geni-tools/README-stitching.txt

 `renewsliver` or `deletesliver`.
 This file is named something like `slice.hrn-amlist.txt`.

+To recreate the combined manifest RSpec for your entire slice as one file, you can call stitcher with the `listresource` or `describe` command.
+ - Specify `--useSliceAggregates` to ignore the local stitcher file of aggregates in your slice, and instead query the clearinghouse.
+ - The combined RSpec will be saved to a file as usual.
+ - The return signature for the stitcher call (when used as a tool) matches that for Omni, with the combined manifest stored under `combined`.

 When done, be sure to delete your reservations, at ''all'' aggregates involved in your reservation. `stitcher` remembers the aggregates at which it made reservations (see above), so this is easy